tjni/gitoxide/crate-status.md

     * [x] find blobs by similarity check
     * [ ] heuristics to find best candidate
     * [ ] find by basename to support similarity check
+        - Not having it can lead to issues when files with the same or similar content are part of a move as files can be lost that way.
     * [x] directory tracking
         - [x] by identity
         - [ ] by similarity